The Professionals (band): 1979–1980: Formation and recording of debut album

 In July 1980, the Professionals released their first single, "Just Another Dream", which also included a video promo.
-This was followed by a second single "1-2-3" in October, which reached No. 43 in the UK Singles Charts.
-Shortly after the second single's release, Cook and Jones had plans to debut a self-titled LP during that same year.
-But there were some legal problems, as Allan had no recording contract with Virgin.
-He sued the record company, claiming he had never been credited nor paid by them.
+The release was followed by a second single "1-2-3" in October, which reached No. 43 in the UK Singles Charts.
+Shortly after the second single's release, Cook and Jones had plans to release the band's debut self-titled album that same year.
+However, legal problems followed as Allan had no recording contract with Virgin and sued the record company, claiming that he had been neither credited nor paid by them.
 Consequently, Virgin's compilation album Cash Cows, which featured the Professionals' track "Kick Down the Doors", was withdrawn and the album was shelved.
 After Allan left the band, he was replaced by ex-Subway Sect bassist Paul Myers, with Ray McVeigh also joining the band as a second guitarist.
-The new line-up of the Professionals later re-recorded previous material so that Allan would not be owed any further royalties.
+The new line-up of the Professionals later re-recorded previous material so that Allan would not be owed any further royalties, but their debut album would remain unreleased until 1981.
+The band recorded radio sessions for John Peel's Radio 1, which aired on 10 November 1980, to promote the planned release of the single "Join the Professionals" that same month.

-The Professionals were first managed by Dave Hill, who had managed Johnny Thunders and was managing the Pretenders.
-They recorded radio sessions for John Peel's Radio 1, which aired on 10 November 1980, to promote the release of "Join the Professionals" that same month.
-Due to difficulties in finding a producer (Mick Glossop was eventually picked), the release of the single was repeatedly delayed up to June 1981.
-Hill left afterwards to focus on the Pretenders, and John Curd was chosen as a replacement.
-They then recorded further sessions with BBC, this time for The Evening Show with Mike Read on 15 December.
+1981–1982: I Didn't See It Coming and break-up

-The group brought in producer Nigel Gray to help record their full-length album; the result was I Didn't See It Coming, released in November 1981.
-The album was supported by UK and U.S. tour dates, and the release of a single for the song "The Magnificent".
-But the band's American tour was cut short when Cook, Myers, and McVeigh were injured in a car accident.
-The Professionals returned to America in the spring of 1982 after a hiatus for recovery, but Jones' and Myers' drug problems further hampered the band's prospects.
+Due to difficulties in finding a producer, the release of "Join the Professionals" was repeatedly delayed until June 1981.
+Manager Hill left soon afterwards to focus on the Pretenders, and John Curd was chosen as his replacement.
+The band recorded further sessions with BBC, this time for The Evening Show with Mike Read on 15 December 1981.
+The band's first album release, I Didn't See It Coming, was produced by Nigel Gray and released in November 1981.
+The album was supported by UK and U.S. tour dates, and the release of the single "The Magnificent".
+The band's American tour was cut short when Cook, Myers, and McVeigh were injured in a car accident.
+The Professionals returned to America in the spring of 1982 after a hiatus for recovery, but Jones' and Myers' drug problems further hampered the band's prospects, and eventually the band split up that same year.

-Later that year, "Join the Professionals" was featured in the movie Ladies and Gentlemen, The Fabulous Stains along with three other Cook/Jones compositions, "Conned Again", "La La La", and "Don't Blow It All the Way".
+Later that year, "Join the Professionals" was featured in the movie Ladies and Gentlemen, The Fabulous Stains along with three other songs written by Cook and Jones, "Conned Again", "La La La", and "Don't Blow It All the Way".
+The pair, along with the Clash bassist Paul Simonon and actor Ray Winstone, appeared in the movie as the band the Looters.